-Centrum is the pulsating heart and soul of Amsterdam, home to many major attractions and landmarks as well as a lively nightlife, and an abundance of restaurants.
+Centrum is the pulsating heart and soul of Amsterdam and home to many major attractions and landmarks as well as a lively nightlife and an abundance of restaurants.
 It also attracts huge numbers of tourists.
 No trip to Amsterdam is complete without spending time here!
 It’s also where you’ll find Amsterdam Centraal station

-The central area is broken down further into smaller areas.
+Amsterdam city centre area is broken down further into smaller areas.
 The old centre is where you’ll find medieval streets and De Wallen, Amsterdam’s famous Red Light District and heaps of coffee shops.
 De Pijp is a cool spot for nightlife, terrific restaurants, an arty ambience, and a hipster vibe.

 Jordaan has managed to retain a village-like feeling while being home to several famous sights and within easy reach of the heart of Amsterdam, and Plantage has many museums and a strong Jewish heritage.
-The canal ring is a posh area with great nightlife.
+The canal ring is a posh area lined by canal houses and fantastic nightlife.
 Westerpark is another popular area close to the centre.

 Oud Zuid (South) is a quieter part of Amsterdam, with more of an up-market atmosphere.
 Oud-West is simultaneously relaxed and lively—you’ll find plenty to see and do but the vibe is cool, calm, and collected.

-Oud Oost (East) has a down-to-earth and working-class feel about it and is great for people who like to fully immerse in the local way of life in a city.
+Oud Oost (East) has a down-to-earth and working-class feel about it and is great for people who like to fully immerse themselves in the local way of life in Amsterdam.
 There are large parks and it’s considered to be a bit more off the beaten track.